Diabetic Eye Conditions

 Treatment of Diabetic Eye Conditions

-Treatment for early stages of diabetic retinopathy and other conditions usually focuses on maintaining levels of blood sugar, blood pressure and blood cholesterol, in order to prevent any permanent damage from occurring.
-For more advanced stages of the condition, laser surgery is often effective in shrinking the abnormal blood vessels through over 1,000 laser burns in the area of the retina.
-This procedure, known as scatter laser treatment, usually requires two or more sessions in order to fully remove the blood vessels.
+Treatment for early stages of diabetic retinopathy and other conditions starts with maintaining levels of blood sugar, blood pressure and blood cholesterol, in order to prevent any permanent damage from occurring.
+For more advanced stages of the condition a laser, in office injection, or outpatient surgery may be required.